 At the risk of stating the obvious, as your trial or hearing commences, stay in control of yourself.
 No matter what happens - your ex lies, his lawyer is not a nice guy, you don't like the judge - maintain a respectful comportment.
-I say this because time and again I've seen people completely derail their cases by rolling their eyes, loudly sighing, chewing gum, or being otherwise obnoxious.
-In my own cases, I have had the most normal of clients do something that simply takes my breath away.
-I once had a male client laugh when opposing counsel talked about required medical treatment for the client's daughter.
-I once had a female client yell to opposing counsel that she hoped the lawyer could never conceive children (and the court reporter got that on the record).
+We say this because time and again we've seen people completely derail their cases by rolling their eyes, loudly sighing, chewing gum, or being otherwise obnoxious.
+In our own cases, we have had the most normal of clients do something that simply takes my breath away.
+We once had a male client laugh when opposing counsel talked about required medical treatment for the client's daughter.
+We once had a female client yell to opposing counsel that she hoped the lawyer could never conceive children (and the court reporter got that on the record).
 Even the best clients lose their cool.